nautobot/nautobot/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Contributor Covenant Code of Conduct

-## Community Code of Conduct
+## Our Pledge

+We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.

+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-### Topics
+## Topics

-Every community can be strengthened by a diverse variety of viewpoints, insights, opinions, skillsets, and skill levels.
+Every community can be strengthened by a diverse variety of viewpoints, insights, opinions, skill sets, and skill levels.
 However, with diversity comes the potential for disagreement and miscommunication.
 The purpose of this Code of Conduct is to ensure that disagreements and differences of opinion are conducted respectfully and on their own merits, without personal attacks or other behavior that might create an unsafe or